Devil's Bridge, Ceredigion

 Devil's Bridge (Pontarfynach, lit.
 "The bridge on the Mynach") is a village and community in Ceredigion, Wales.
-Above the River Mynach on the edge of the village is the unusual road bridge from which the village gets its English name.
+Above the River Mynach on the edge of the village is a series of three stacked bridges, constructed hundreds of years apart, from which the village gets its English name.

 The village is on the A4120 road, about 10 mi east of Aberystwyth.

 The population of Pontarfynach community at the 2011 census was 455.
 The mid-2016 estimate suggests that the population had dropped slightly to 429.